Contents

 What is purchasing compliance?

-Purchasing compliance can be defined as compliance to pre-defined procurement policies or procedures.
+Purchasing compliance can be defined as compliance with pre-defined procurement policies or procedures.

-• Purchasing compliance means getting purchase authorized at the right level of management before making the purchase.
+- Purchasing compliance means getting the purchase authorized at the right management level before making the purchase.

 Here is a summary of potential objectives for scaling up your procurement department